 Ethereum is now trading at above $500 according to CoinMarketCap and has been appreciating since October this year.
 This is the highest price in history.
 The last time it traded at above $350 was in June before falling back to $100 level in July, then back to above $370 in August and the to $200 mark in October.

-With a market cap of $49 billion second after Bitcoin and volume of $2 billion, it is a good option.
+With a market cap of $49 billion and a trading volume of $2 billion, it is a good option.

 Actually, it has a broader scope than Bitcoin and arguably with more potential given the applications it supports.
 It works on “smart contract” concept